OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 ##### **Virtualization**

-This design supports virtualization by making use of the virualization functionality in the PCIe Hard IP and mapping packets to the appropriate physical or virtual function through a PF/VF multiplexer.
+This design supports virtualization by making use of the virtualization functionality in the PCIe Hard IP and mapping packets to the appropriate physical or virtual function through a PF/VF multiplexer.
 This reference FIM supports 1 PF and 3 VFs as an example; however, you may extend your configuration to whatever the PCIe Hard IP can support or what your application requires.

 #### **1.4.2 AFU**
 <a name="afu"></a>